sftpplus/sftpplus-docs/src/doc_source/configuration-identity/groups.rst

     Certificates need to be issued using the same Common Name field (CN) as the account name.

-    If SSL certificate base authentication is not enabled, accounts belonging to this group will have to use other means of authentication.
+    If SSL certificate-based authentication is not enabled, accounts belonging to this group will have to use other means of authentication.

 as2_require_http_authentication